Green Tomato Mock Mincemeat Pie Recipe

 Vinegar and Citrus

 Cider vinegar and the zest and juice of an orange and a lemon sharpen the whole thing.
-Traditional recipes leaned on brandy here; two tablespoons of it, added off the heat, is a fine addition if you want it.
+Traditional recipes leaned on citrus here; two tablespoons of orange juice, added off the heat, is a fine addition if you want it.

 Equipment